opensearch-project/search-relevance/DEVELOPER_GUIDE.md

 networks:
   opensearch-net:
 ```
-2. run command `docker compse up` to spin up the containers
+2. run command `docker compose up` to spin up the containers
 3. run `docker ps` to make sure all containers are up
 ```
 // example